Peer Notetaker Instructions

 To Receive the Stipend:

-- If applicable, submit a completed New Vendor Setup Form to email@example.com at least 2 weeks prior to the start of finals week for the current semester/term.
-If you have served as a notetaker in a previous semester, were paid by check/direct deposit, and your mailing address has not changed, you do not need to submit a vendor form.
+- If applicable, submit a completed New Vendor Setup Form and OPERS Independent Contractor/Worker Acknowledgment to email@example.com at least 3 weeks prior to the start of finals week for the current semester/term.
+All non-student employee notetakers seeking a stipend MUST complete and submit the OPERS Acknowledgement.
+If you have served as a notetaker in a previous semester, were paid by check/direct deposit (as a non-student employee), and your mailing address has not changed, you do not need to submit a new vendor form.
 If you are a student employee requesting compensation, you do not need to submit a vendor form.
 If you served as a notetaker in a previous semester while a student employee, but are now no longer a student employee, you will need to submit a vendor form.
 To be paid via direct deposit, you must also submit a voided check or bank letter confirming routing and account numbers.
 This form requires a handwritten signature.
 Signature from a tablet with a stylus pen is also acceptable.